t1/pomx/README.md

 for other tools to work correctly; Polyglot still works on this.
 And my code is much smaller and easier to understand.

+The XSD is boldly named `http://maven.apache.org/POM/5.0.0`.

-I think I should make it a Maven extension, and I still need to write an XSD.
+And I think I should make it a Maven extension.

 ## Features